parasgodhani01/multipdf_chatbot/README.md

 ## 📝 Overview
-**PDF Chat Agent** is a Streamlit-based web app that enables users to have interactive conversations with a chatbot trained on the contents of uploaded PDF documents.
+**PDF Chat Bot** is a Streamlit-based web app that enables users to have interactive conversations with a chatbot trained on the contents of uploaded PDF documents.
 Users can upload multiple PDFs, extract the text, and chat in real time based on the extracted content.

 ## 🎯 How It Works